ngrodzitski/logr/README.md

 ```
 ## Build with Vcpkg

-To build tests, examples and benchmarks the following packages should be installed: glog, spdlog, log4cplus, gtest, benchmark.
+To build tests, examples and benchmarks the following packages
+should be installed: glog, spdlog, log4cplus, Boost, gtest, benchmark.

-Having all dependencies in place one can build the project using the following commands:
+Having all dependencies in place one can build the project
+using the following commands:

 ```bash
 mkdir _vcpkg_build